The Paid Leave Podcast

 Crystal and Everett, let's talk about your journey to grow your own family.
 Do either of you have any underlying health issues that you knew about that might make pregnancy an issue?

-Not only on our end, but the center understandably, had had some services at that time as well.
-So for us trying to navigate with Everett's health concerns, and then also on the center's end to kind of delayed everything.
-So we ended up starting the process, it was the middle to late 2020.
-We did egg retrieval, and then egg embryo transfer in January of 2021.
-And then our baby girl was born September 2021.
+Not only on our end, but the center understandably had cut back some services at that time as well.
+So for us trying to navigate with Everett's health concerns, and then also on the center's end, it kind of delayed everything.
+So we ended up starting the process.
+It was the middle to late 2020, we did egg retrieval, and then, egg embryo transfer in January of 2021, and then our baby girl was born September 2021!

 Nancy Barrow: